MasterToad7/Melon-2D/README.md

 # Melon 2D
-A simple 2D graphics framework created by Blast Shield Studios that can be use to create simple 2D applications and games.
+A simple 2D graphics framework created by Master Toad that can be use to create simple 2D applications and games.

 # How to Install/Compile
 Download melon 2D to what ever directory you want in your project then add this to your CMakeLists file